TedHusted/awake/awake.md/awake.md

 The hologram shifts back to the agenda, with Ongoing Repairs highlighted.

-Rhea: Now for my report on infrastructure …
+Rhea: Now for my report on repairing damage to our infrastructure caused by the attack.

 ***